MicrosoftDocs/power-platform/power-platform/admin/dataverse-privacy-dsr-guide.md

 You must create users in the Microsoft 365 admin center and assign them an appropriate user license and security role before they can access and use Dataverse.

 Standard user personal data (for example, UserName, UserID, Phone, Email, and Address) is kept and maintained in the Microsoft 365 admin center.
 System administrators can update this personal data only in the Microsoft 365 admin center, and the data is then automatically synced to the Dataverse system User table in all environments.
-System administrators can also create custom attributes to capture additional user personal data within the Dataverse system User table, and then manually maintain and manage these attributes.
+System administrators can also create custom attributes to capture more user personal data within the Dataverse system User table, and then manually maintain and manage these attributes.

-To avoid interruption to business applications that may be critical to your organization's operations, a user's rows are not automatically removed from the Dataverse system User table when that user is deleted from within the Microsoft 365 admin center.
+To avoid interruption to business applications that may be critical to your organization's operations, a user's rows aren't automatically removed from the Dataverse system User table when that user is deleted from within the Microsoft 365 admin center.
 The user's status is set to Disabled in Dataverse, but a Dataverse System Administrator must locate and remove the user's personal data from Dataverse within the application.

 Dataverse System Administrators can perform the discover, rectify, export, and delete actions listed below.

 ### Discover
 System Administrators can create multiple environments.
 These environments can be used for trial, development, or production purposes.
-Each of these environments has a copy of the system User table with any custom attributes that may have been added by the system administrator, as well as the user personal data synced from the Microsoft 365 admin center.
+Each of these environments has a copy of the system User table with any custom attributes that may have been added by the system administrator, and the user personal data synced from the Microsoft 365 admin center.

 System administrators can find a list of all the environments by navigating to the Microsoft [Power Platform admin center](https://admin.powerplatform.microsoft.com/).